zriyansh/signoz.io/docs/userguide/logstash_to_signoz.md

     output {
       tcp {
-        codec => json_lines # this is required otherwise it will send eveything in a single line host => "otel-collector-host"
+        codec => json_lines # this is required otherwise it will send eveything in a single line host => "localhost"
         port => 2255
       }
     }
     ```
-    In this example we are generating sample logs and then forwarding them to the otel collector which is listening on  port 2255.
+    Here we are configuring logstash to send logs to otel-collector that we ran in the previous step, which is listening on port 2255.
-    `otel-collector-host` has to be replaced by the host where otel-collector is running.
-For more info check [troubleshooting](../install/troubleshooting.md#signoz-otel-collector-address-grid).
+    Also we are assuming that you are running the logstash binary on the host.
+If not, the value of `host` might change depending on your environment.

-  *  Once you make this changes you can restart logstash and otel binary, and you will be able to see the logs in SigNoz.
+  *  Once you make this changes you can otel binary and logstash, and you will be able to see the logs in SigNoz.
-  *  To properly transform your existing log model into opentelemetry [log](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) model you can use the different processors provided by opentelemetry. [link](./logs.md#processors-available-for-processing-logs)
+  *  To properly transform your existing log model into opentelemetry [log](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) model you can use the different processors provided by opentelemetry [link](./logs.md#processors-available-for-processing-logs).

 ## Collect Logs Using Logstash in Self-Hosted SigNoz

-* Add fluentforward reciever to your `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`
+* Add the reciever to your `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`
     ```yaml
     receivers:
       tcplog/logstash: